 Can Symphonic sign me up?

-However, we do have a guide for US citizens and a guide for Non-US Citizens that can help you out.
+- However, we do have a guide here for US citizens and a guide for Non-US Citizens right here to help you out.

 Are there fees?